duasohail/ethereal_customs/README.md

 # ethereal_customs
-It's An Appointment Booking web app
+It is an Appointment Booking web app